alancast/RandomGifBot/Contributing.md

     ```

 - Create the `.bot` file.
 Either download the `.bot` file from our Azure resource if you have access, or use the one from your created bot above
+  - To get it from our Azure resource click on the App Service.
+Then under `Development Tools` click `Advanced Tools` (this is a Kudu link).
+Then click `Debug Console` and navigate to `/site/wwwroot/` and the .Bot file has been uploaded there
 - Run `npm install` in the root of the bot project
 - Finally run `npm run build` and then `npm start`